Boards and Commissions

 Anna Community Development Corporation

-The Anna Economic Development Corporation (EDC) works in cooperation with the Community Development Corporation to coordinate efforts that expand the city's business tax base with a focus on creating primary jobs within the City of Anna.
+The Anna Community Development Corporation (CDC) works in cooperation with the Economic Development Corporation to coordinate efforts that expand the city's business tax base.
 The corporations have provided incentives that resulted in much of the retail development that has occurred in Anna since 2008.
-The EDC was instrumental in recruiting Brookshires Grocery Company, CVS pharmacy, and McDonalds.
-The EDC owns and has remodeled the Old Post Office located in our downtown area which now serves as a small business incubator, Inc-Cube.
+The Corporations recently purchased and are developing an 85 acre business park located at the northeast corner of the Collin County Outer Loop and State Highway 5 (Powell Parkway).
+The Anna Community Development Corporation (CDC) also works with the City to identify and fund community facilities and related projects that maintain and enhance the quality of life in Anna.
 The membership consists of seven volunteers who serve for two-year staggered terms.
-Meetings normally occur on the first Thursday of each month following the Community Development Corporation meeting at 5:00 p.m.
+Meetings normally occur on the first Thursday of each month at 5 p.m.

 Anna Economic Development Corporation